ianscottknight/Musical-Genre-Classification-of-Song-Lyrics/README.md

 Due to the large variety of tags, we needed to devise a method for isolating the broad genre tags and assigning them to each song ID as a new data category.
 The process we implemented is as follows:

+* Download the Last.fm tags sqlite database provided by LabROSA: http://labrosa.ee.columbia.edu/millionsong/sites/default/files/lastfm/lastfm_tags.db

+* Derive the tid.csv and tags.csv files from the sqlite database by saving all the unique values of each respective field to a one-column csv file.

+* Derive the tid_tag.csv file from the sqlite database to a csv of the following format: The tid_tag.csv file consists of three columns, being "track_id", "tag_id", and "score" (which is the number of times that tag was used for that track).
+Each row is a unique track-and-tag pair.
+This means that many rows will have the same track id but different tag ids, and likewise many rows will have the same tag id but different track ids.
+This should be relatively simple to implement using a sqlite script.

+* Map the MSD tags to songs within the MusiXmatch dataset and assign genre classes usign these tags as approximations of genre.

 * Remove all tags not included in the pre-selected genres we decided to use for this project: pop, rock, hip-hop, country, metal, electronic, alternative, r&b

 * Count the number of instances of genre tags for each genre for each song

 * Assign the genre with the most instances to the given song as the song’s genre

 ### Preprocessing: Distribution Correction